-There is an opportunity for students to travel abroad as a travel elective with one of our faculty-led courses to Italy or Ecuador.
-Here, students will examine social, economic, and cultural forces influencing educational practice.
+Travel abroad as a travel elective with one of our faculty-led courses to Italy or Ecuador.
+With these abroad courses, you’ll have the opportunity to examine social, economic, and cultural forces influencing educational practice.

 With a minor in Education, there exists many opportunities for career enhancement.
 Many education-related professions, such as those in public policy planning, quality assurance, nursing, business, technology, in both public and private sector agencies, seek employees with strong backgrounds in education.